-My wife and I have been doing a written monthly budget for a decade.
+My wife and I used to really struggle doing a written monthly budget each month.

 Because when money fights and money problems are behind you, you’ve not only dodged one of the top 3 Reasons for Divorce, you’re also going to significantly improve the harmony in the relationship.

 But there’s a lot more about budgeting, married couple finances, and getting your spouse on the same financial page, so let’s keep going.

 How do you talk to your spouse about your budget?